There are three approaches Democrats can take to 2028:

 Seven out of the top eight donors in 2024 were for Republicans:

-Democrats didn’t lose billionaires in 2024 as much as Trump won them.
-He offered them tax cuts, slashed regulations, and unleashed energy.
-Hard to beat that.
-If Democrats want to win them back, they will need to stop ranting against “tax cuts for the 1%,” and quietly back away from anti-elitist economics.
-They should focus on being pro-populist, rather than anti-elite.
+Democrats didn’t lose billionaires in 2024 — Trump won them.
+He offered tax cuts, slashed regulations, and unleashed energy.
+If Democrats want to win billionaires, they will need to stop ranting against “tax cuts for the 1%,” and back away from anti-elitism.
+They should be pro-populist, not anti-elite.
 There’s a difference.

 Pro-populist, not anti-elite.

 Democrats can win on economic populism.
-Free college, free healthcare, UBI, and a housing tax credit are all areas where Democrats can beat Republicans.
-Billionaires don’t care as much about government spending and the deficit, because inflation doesn’t hurt the rich (their assets appreciate).
-That’s why they love Trump, despite the fact that he massively increased spending and the deficit.
-Democrats need to stop attacking the rich with taxes and regulations, and start offering the poor and middle class whites simple, tangible, and bold economic benefits.
+Free college, free healthcare, UBI, and subsidies for housing are areas where Democrats can beat Republicans.
+Billionaires don’t care as much about deficit spending, because inflation doesn’t hurt the rich (assets appreciate).
+They love Trump despite the fact that he increased the deficit.
+Democrats need to stop attacking the rich with taxes and regulations, and start offering the poor and middle class whites free stuff.

 Was healthcare on the ballot in 2024?
 Education?
 Housing?
-I didn’t hear a single policy proposal targeted toward me as a white man.
-Now, my Democrat friends will say, “you didn’t read her policy proposal closely enough!
+I didn’t hear a single policy proposal targeted toward white men.
+My Democrat friends will say, “you didn’t read her policy proposal closely enough!
 Read between the lines!”
 And that’s why Kamala failed.

 If I have to be a wonk to see my self-interest represented, that’s not good messaging.
 Good messaging makes policy so obvious that even an idiot can understand.
 Trump is good at this: “Wall.
 Drill.
 Free speech.
 Inflation.”
-I need a word, preferably between one and three syllables, that represents the tangible benefit I will receive for voting Democrat.
+I need a one-to-three syllable word that represents the tangible benefit I receive for voting Democrat.

-Women got that: abortion.
+Women got abortion.
 Outside of abortion, however, all I heard was “black and brown, wonk wonk wonk.”
-Maybe the Democrats wanted to expand Medicaid, but how much?
-And to whom?
+Democrats wanted to expand Medicaid, but how much?
+To whom?

-I’m sure Democrats did a great job explaining how they would help black and brown Americans.
-But working class whites in swing states have the impression that they are being left behind in favor of Haitians.
-Even if that isn’t true in terms of the quantitative effect of enacted policy, that is the impression, and it demands a symbolic correction in the aesthetics of Democratic messaging.
+Democrats promised to help black and brown Americans.
+But working-class whites in swing states have the impression that they are being left behind in favor of Haitians.
+Even if that isn’t true, that is the impression, and it demands a symbolic correction in the aesthetics.

-Democrats lost in rural North Carolina and Georgia.
-They lost in the rust belt, like Pennsylvania, Michigan, and Wisconsin.
-Nevada and Arizona have Hispanic voters, but not many black ones.
-And they don’t like being called “Latinx.”
+Democrats lost rural North Carolina and Georgia.
+They lost the rust belt.
+Nevada and Arizona have Hispanic voters, not black ones.
+They don’t like being called “Latinx.”

-In reality, the impression that Democrat policies only benefit people of color isn’t accurate.
-Whites can and do benefit from welfare.
-But Democratic messaging has created a different impression, in the minds of poor, low-information voters.
+The popular impression that Democrat policies only benefit people of color isn’t accurate.
+Whites benefit from welfare too.
+But Democratic messaging has created a negative impression in the minds of poor, low-information voters.

-The blue wall is strong.
 Democrats could run one million ads without a single black person in 2028 and still win California.
-I’m not suggesting they do that as a matter of strategy, but I am illustrating a point: Democrats need to make a direct appeal to poor and middle class white Americans.
+I’m not suggesting they do that, but illustrating a point: Democrats need to appeal to poor and middle class white Americans.

 The (bill) Clinton playbook.

-Hillary Clinton is still alive.
-I’m not too sure about her husband.
-But once upon a time, Bill Clinton won Arkansas, Missouri, Louisiana, Iowa, Tennessee, Kentucky, Ohio, and West Virginia by appealing to working class and rural whites.
-He campaigned on two platforms that seem unthinkable for Democrats today:
+Once upon a time, Bill Clinton won Arkansas, Missouri, Louisiana, Iowa, Tennessee, Kentucky, Ohio, and West Virginia by appealing to working-class rural whites.
+He campaigned on two platforms:

 Stopping black crime.
-Yes, really.
 He called his platform “Putting People First,” which demanded “100,000 new police officers on the streets.”
 He won the endorsement of the National Association of Police Officers.

 Border security.
-He directed Janet Reno to implement Operation Gatekeeper, with the goal "to restore integrity and safety to the nation's busiest border."
-And yes, he built sections of border wall to do that.
+He directed Janet Reno to implement Operation Gatekeeper, “to restore integrity and safety to the nation's busiest border.”
+He built border fencing in San Diego.

-Kamala was unable to campaign on these issues for two reasons.
-First, she participated in Biden’s open border policy, and anything she said on this topic was simply not credible based on her record.
-Second, she supported the excesses of BLM in 2020, and that overshadowed her credentials as a prosecutor.
+Kamala was unable to campaign on these issues.
+First, she participated in Biden’s open border policy.
+Anything she said was not credible based on her record.
+Second, she supported BLM in 2020, and that overshadowed her credentials as a prosecutor.

-“We will finish the wall, and provide a path to citizenship.”
-Acknowledge that Trump was right on the border, but wrong on his demonization of foreigners.
+“Finish the wall, provide a path to citizenship.”
+Acknowledge that Trump was right on the border, but wrong on demonization of foreigners.

-“We need a family-based approach to healthcare.”
-Promise to extend parental healthcare to “children” past the age of 29.
+“Family-based healthcare.”
+Extend parental healthcare to “children” past the age of 29.

-“Cut taxes for those struggling to pay rent.”
-Offer a blanket tax deduction for non-homeowners up to $20k per year.
+“Cut taxes for those struggling to pay rents and mortgages.”
+Offer a tax deduction of up to $20k per year for rent and mortgage payments.

-These would be five policies where Democrats can make direct (if implicit) appeals to the concerns of whites: insecure borders, rioting criminals, student debt, and healthcare are all issues that worry white voters.
-By putting these issues into simple, bold, and direct terms, Democrats can avoid antagonizing billionaires and win back rural white Americans.
+Democrats can make implicit appeals to whites: insecure borders, rioting criminals, student debt, healthcare, and housing are issues that worry white voters.
+Putting these issues into simple, bold, and direct terms will avoid antagonizing billionaires and win rural white Americans.

-When Bernie Sanders supported free education and healthcare for all, he was attacked as a socialist, but he was still fairly popular.
-If Democrats offer to pay for these programs with more deficit spending (inflation), rather than increased taxes, they will still be attacked as socialists, but be seen as less antagonistic from the billionaire perspective.
-Additionally, a tough on crime and border stance will help soften the implicit association between socialism and “wokism.”
+When Bernie Sanders supported free education and healthcare for all, he was attacked as a socialist, but he was still popular.
+If Democrats offer to pay for these programs with deficit spending (inflation), rather than taxes, they will be attacked as socialists, but be seen as better from the billionaire perspective.
+Being tough-on-crime and the border will soften the association between socialism and “wokism.”

 None of this matters, though.

 In 2028, Trump will retire from politics at the age of 82.
-There is no viable Republican who can replace him.
-DeSantis and Haley cannot live up to the hype of Trump’s cult of personality.
+There is no Republican who can replace him.
+DeSantis and Haley cannot recreate the Trump cult.
 He is a uniquely charismatic and powerful figure.
-With him gone, whoever replaces him will be at a severe disadvantage.
+Whoever replaces him will be at a severe disadvantage.

-Additionally, Kamala was uniquely unpopular.
-As a black-Indian woman, she alienated whites, misogynists (who make up a significant proportion of the Democratic base and swing voters), and even black people who saw her as a “fake black person.”
+Kamala was uniquely unpopular.
+As a black-Indian woman, she alienated whites, misogynists (a significant proportion of swing voters), and black people saw her as a “fake black person.”

-Female candidates can be charismatic and likable.
-Tulsi Gabbard, Nikki Haley, and Michelle Obama prove that female candidates don’t need to turn off voters.
-Unfortunately, Kamala wasn’t it.
-Democrats can avoid a repeat of this fiasco in 2028 by nominating a white man like Buttigieg, or even a heterosexual one, like Martin Heinrich.
+Female candidates can be charismatic.
+Tulsi Gabbard, Nikki Haley, and Michelle Obama don’t turn off voters.
+Democrats can avoid this fiasco in 2028 by nominating a white man like Martin Heinrich.

-Even if Democrats fail to run to the center, and instead move toward hysterical woke radicalism, they still may win in 2028.
-This is because America is becoming less white, less straight, and more educated.
-In 2028, Gen Alpha will be able to vote, and Gen Z will be turning 30.
+If Democrats fail to run to the center, and move toward hysterical woke radicalism, they still may win in 2028.
+America is becoming less white, less straight, and more educated.
+In 2028, Gen Alpha will be able to vote, and Gen Z will turn 30.
 Millennials will turn 47!
-This younger generation has sticky progressive views that are at odds with the Republican base.
-And remember, thousands of Californians are invading Georgia, North Carolina, and Texas as we speak.
+Thousands of Californians are invading Georgia, North Carolina, and Texas as we speak.
 Internal migration from liberal whites may end up playing a greater role than Mexican immigration in the 2028 cycle.

 Republicans might also implode.

 We might collectively discover, as a nation, that without Trump, everyone hates homophobic, sexist, racist, anti-abortion Republicans.
-If social views continue to shift left, pro-life Republicans will have painted themselves into a corner where they are fighting popular ballot measures, now 52-47 in red states!
-Maybe if Joe Biden is still alive in 2028, they can throw him up on life support.
-The way things are going, voters will prefer a comatose vegetable over a “ban abortion” candidate like DeSantis.
+If social views continue to shift left, pro-life Republicans will paint themselves into a corner where they are fighting popular ballot measures, now 52-47 in red states!
+If Joe Biden is still alive in 2028, they can throw him up on life support.
+Voters might prefer a comatose vegetable over a “ban abortion” candidate like DeSantis.

 The internal migration thing is likely the reverse, because of who is leaving and the specific donor/recipient states and locations.
 On the who, internal migrants tend to be people who value a lower cost of living in red states over the cultural amenities of blue states.
 As for the where, prime destinations Texas and Florida can absorb more democrats without turning blue.
 So, NY and California keep losing electoral votes and the red states keep gaining.
 Also, to extent that internal migrants are democrats, they tend to move to cities.
 Because they’re packed together in already blue state legislative districts, they have little effect on the partisan balance for the state government.